crust-gather/crust-gather/README.md

 ## Description

-`crust-gather` is a `kubectl` plugin that provides functionality similar to the `oc adm inspect` command.
+`crust-gather` is a `kubectl` plugin that provides functionality, which allows to collect full or partial cluster state and serve it via an api server.

 ## Some key features: